wizards-of-lua/wizards-of-lua/docs/index.md

 onto your Minecraft server, you are changing the nature of your Minecraft
 game: it becomes magical in a wordly sense.
-This mod transforms [Lua, the programming language](https://www.lua.org), into a 'lingua magica', a language of magic, which can be used from the in-game chat window or from command blocks.
+This mod transforms [Lua, the programming language](https://www.lua.org), into a 'lingua magica', a language of magic, players can use it to create and cast powerful 'spells' to control almost any aspect of the world.
-Players can use it to create and cast powerful 'spells' to control almost any aspect of the world.
+Lua can be executed from the in-game chat window and from command blocks.

 By using existing function libraries (so called 'spell books') players can enjoy completely new variants of the Minecraft game without great effort.